ropensci/textreuse/README.md

 ### Text alignment

-We can also extract the optimal alignment between to documents with a version of the [Smith-Waterman](https://en.wikipedia.org/wiki/Smith-Waterman_algorithm) algorithm, used for protein sequence alignment, adapted for natural
+We can also extract the optimal alignment between two documents with a version of the [Smith-Waterman](https://en.wikipedia.org/wiki/Smith-Waterman_algorithm) algorithm, used for protein sequence alignment, adapted for natural